-The District has numerous policies prohibiting harassment and discrimination in the schools for both its employees and its students.
+The District has numerous policies prohibiting harassment and bullying, including harassment and bullying regarding mask and vaccination status, and discrimination in the schools for both its employees and its students.
 The District will continue to fully comply with its obligation to provide reasonable accommodations to employees with disabilities, as required by state and federal law.
 These policies remain in effect during the COVID-19 outbreak, and employees should review District policies for additional information.
 Such policies provide procedures for requesting such accommodations and filing complaints of unlawful discrimination, harassment and retaliation.
 The District is committed to taking all actions necessary to provide a safe school with a welcoming and harassment free environment and an equal employment opportunity for all.